Motunrayo244/3NF_to_Datawarehouse/README.md

 ##### Star Schema - Entity Relationship Diagram
 <img src="images/pagila-star.png" width="50%"/>

-##### Future work
+#### Future work
-Automate the process of moving data from the OLTP into the data warehouse Methods that can be used include
+Automate the process of moving data from the OLTP into the data warehouse.

+Methods that can be used include:
   - a Python script that is scheduled to run at a specific period.
 The implication will be that the data warehouse will be behind by some specified time.
   - Automate the process using orchestration tools like airflow or Prefect.